Frequently Asked Questions

 A lot of factors affect how long it takes to put the program together, but generally speaking we announce around the turn of the year.

 by:Larm works in cooperation with the clubs and promoters in the town that by:Larm is in that year.
 Age limits at venues will be those that apply there during the rest of the year.
-These age limits apply in 2012:
+These age limits apply:

 I / my son / daughter am / is under 18 and is really into music.
 Why can’t by:Larm LIVE be accessible to all age-groups?